beanone/locksmitha/README.md

 > **Adapted from [userdb README](https://github.com/beanone/userdb#setting-up-the-user-database) and [Admin User Account Setup](https://github.com/beanone/userdb#admin-user-account-setup).**

-Before running Locksmitha, you need to ensure the user table exists in your database.
+Before running login, you need to ensure the user table exists in your database.

 **Automatic Table Creation:**
-- Locksmitha will automatically create the user table at startup if it does not exist.
+- login will automatically create the user table at startup if it does not exist.
 This is convenient for development, CI, and first-run scenarios.

 **Production Best Practice:**
 - For production and team environments, it is still recommended to use Alembic migrations to manage database schema changes and ensure consistency.